DataDog/datadog-cloudformation-resources/datadog-monitors-monitor-handler/docs/monitoroptions.md

 _Required_: No

-_Type_: List of <a href="monitorformulaandfunctioneventquerydefinition.md">MonitorFormulaAndFunctionEventQueryDefinition</a>
+_Type_: List of <a href="monitorformulaandfunctioneventquerydefinition.md">MonitorFormulaAndFunctionEventQueryDefinition</a>, <a href="monitorformulaandfunctiondataqualityquerydefinition.md">MonitorFormulaAndFunctionDataQualityQueryDefinition</a>

 _Update requires_: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)